How to Tailor Your Resume to a Job

 Save your document.
 This can be more complicated than it seems: After all, if you tweak your resume every time you apply to a job, you'll wind up with many versions, and can have trouble keeping the files organized.

-Avoid using the document's file name for your own personal organization, since people other than you — such as hiring managers — will also see the file name.
-See more recommendations for choosing a resume file name.
+Avoid using the document's file name for your own personal organization, since people other than you — such as hiring managers — will also see it, so ensure that you select an appropriate resume file name.